ratgdo/homekit-ratgdo/README.md

 [![uploaded](docs/ota/uploaded.png)](#uploaded)
 5. Update Successful, ratgdo will now Reboot [![success](docs/ota/success.png)](#success)
+6. After a firmware update, you _may_ have to go through the process of re-pairing your device to HomeKit.
+If your device is showing up as unresponsive in HomeKit, please try un-pairing, reboot, and re-pairing.

 Automatic updates are not supported (and probably will never be), so set a reminder to check back again in the future.